zonneplan/KiBot/docs/source/installation.rst

 2. Download the docker image
 3. Run the docker image containing KiBot

-There are many ways to achieve this, here is more detailed description for
+There are many ways to achieve this, here is a more detailed description for
 Linux:

 1. Install docker on your system.
 You just need the Docker Engine,